 Learning resources are available in all of the skills laboratories to meet program needs.
 Skills laboratories include: nursing (2), radiologic technology (2), surgical technology (1), and physical therapist assistant (1).
-There is one two-bed nurse aide skills laboratory on the Newport News campus and a two-bed skills laboratory on the Gloucester campus.
+There is one three-bed nurse aide skills laboratory on the Newport News campus and a twobed skills laboratory on the Gloucester campus.
 These skills laboratories provide an area for student practice and skills performance evaluation under faculty supervision.
 Each laboratory contains equipment identified by program faculty as necessary for instruction.
 Students are required to participate as subject or patient simulators during class, skills laboratory, and clinical learning experiences.
 The learning experiences are conducted in a respectful, safe, and professional manner at all times.
 Supply storage is provided in secured walk-in storage rooms located in or adjacent to the laboratories.
 Open laboratory hours are available in some skills laboratories and upon request.
 Laboratory equipment is in good working order and is maintained on an ongoing basis by Riverside Regional Medical Center Biomed Department, Laerdal, and Hill-Rom.

-SIMULATION LABORATORY: The simulation skills laboratory contains a SimMan 3G®, computerized, interactive, high fidelity simulation mannequin who talks, breathes, and responds like a patient.
-SimMan 3G® provides students with learning opportunities in a variety of realistic patient care situations in a safe learning environment.
-The simulation skills laboratory also contains a SimJunior® pediatric simulator that represents a 6 year old boy with a wide range of conditions from a healthy talking child to an unresponsive, critical patient.
+SIMULATION LABORATORY: The simulation skills laboratory contains a SimMan 3G[®], computerized, interactive, high fidelity simulation mannequin who talks, breathes, and responds like a patient.
+SimMan 3G[®] provides students with learning opportunities in a variety of realistic patient care situations in a safe learning environment.
+The simulation skills laboratory also contains a SimJunior[®] pediatric simulator that represents a 6 year old boy with a wide range of conditions from a healthy talking child to an unresponsive, critical patient.
 The simulation laboratory is equipped with an audio and video system which allows simulated human interaction between the student and a prerecorded or live human voice, and an audiovisual recording of the simulation for use by the instructor during the debriefing session.

-NURSING SKILLS LABORATORIES: The two nursing skills laboratories include over 1,700 square feet.
-The larger nursing laboratory contains seven electric patient beds with assorted adult low and mid-fidelity mannequins, a VitalSim®, two wall mounted blood pressure cuffs and an otoscopic and ophthalmoscopic trainer.
-An available obstetrics model provides simulation for antepartal and postpartal assessment.
-The laboratory also contains a computer & LCD wall mounted monitor for videobased skills training.
+NURSING SKILLS LABORATORIES: The two nursing skills laboratories include over 1,700 square feet of practice space.
+The larger nursing laboratory contains seven electric patient beds with assorted adult low and mid-fidelity mannequins, a Vital-Sim®, two wall mounted blood pressure cuffs and an otoscopic and ophthalmoscopic trainer.
+Three mounted headwalls provide simulations for suctioning and oxygen administration.
+Additional available equipment includes an obstetrics model to simulate antepartal and postpartal assessment, and a neonatal care station with an isolette, a radiant warmer unit, an electronic scale, and a newborn mannequin.
+The laboratory also contains a computer & LCD wall mounted monitor for video-based skills training.
 The smaller nursing laboratory is furnished with two critical care-style stations, including two electric beds.
 Permanently mounted critical care headboard units provide simulations for suctioning, oxygen administration, electrical access, and lighting.
 Two adult low-fidelity mannequins and an airway management trainer are located at these stations.
-A neonatal care station includes an isolette and a radiant warmer unit, an electronic scale, and newborn manneguin.

-Campus Facilities & Resource Information, Cont.
+Campus: History & Facilities Information, Cont.